p1m-ortho/qs-global-ortho-search-queries/README.md

 2. Look at the citation title and check it against [Zheln eligibility criteria](#record-screening).
 If it matches, check the `2. ✅ Meets Shojania & Bero 2001 True Positive Criteria for Systematic Reviews by Title` checkbox.
 3. Else click the PMID link to open the PubMed record page and inspect the abstract.
 If it matches, check the `2. ✅ Meets Shojania & Bero 2001 True Positive Criteria for Systematic Reviews by Abstract` tick; else check `2. ❌ Does Not Meet Shojania & Bero 2001 True Positive Criteria for Systematic Reviews by Neither Title nor Abstract`.
 4. If the abstract is needed to assess eligibility but is unavailable, do not go for locating the full text but assess based on the title alone instead.
 By contrast, abstract lookup at the publisher’s is sometimes warranted, usually when the article is a commentary; consider [PMID 32977958](https://pubmed.gov/32977958), to give you an idea.
-5. After you’ve assessed eligibility, devise a short title for this record that is no more than 35 characters and no more than five words in length.
+5. After you’ve assessed eligibility, unless the record has been found ineligible, devise a short title for this record that is no more than 35 characters and no more than five words in length.
 Have your title accurately represent the record abstract on PubMed and use [Chicago capitalization](https://titlecaseconverter.com) for this title.
 If you have to narrow down the concept, try hard to preserve the context but feel more comfortable generalizing the population; e.g. consider [PMID 33126296](https://pubmed.gov/33126296) and its [corresponding Zheln record](https://zheln.com/record/2020/10/31/122/) title.
 When ready, replace the `Record Awaiting Appraisal` string with your short title.
 6. Next, make a decision as to whether this record warrants a full appraisal regardless of crowdfunding.
 As a rule, it does when the topic covered is likely to have a universal or very large practice impact with regard either to both global health care workers and the public or to the minorities.
 The language of publication **must not** influence this decision.
 [COVID-19 publications are not selected](https://github.com/p1m-ortho/qs-global-ortho-search-queries/commit/b86bda0b75e1103991c3d57d22c03a9d49807905).
 7. If you have selected the record for full appraisal, go to the very bottom of the record to find more checkboxes.
 At least tick one that applies from the [Step 3](#collection-of-reports) checkbox group.
 Else, if you haven’t selected the record for immediate full appraisal and believe it’s narrow enough so that it’s perfectly fine for it to await crowdfunding, just proceed further.
 8. Finally, go for specialty-tagging unless you’d found the record to be ineligible.
 In the latter case, close the record, as its primary appraisal is finished.